sohamkamani/sohamkamani.github.io/_posts/2016-08-27-incremenal-tutorial-to-promises.md

 This is an issue which doesn't come up _all_ that often, but it still comes up often enough that I thought it should be covered.

-Consider the example in [section 4](#example4), where we chained the promises to get the google and bing homepages one after the other (in sequence).
+Consider the example in [section 4](#example4), where we chained the promises to get the google and bing home pages one after the other (in sequence).
 Only, in this case, instead of logging each homepage one after the other, we want to log both pages once we fetch the second page.
 (Note that this is different from the parallel promises example.
 In this case, we call the promises one after the other, but _print_ the results to the console together).
 What would happen if we went the same route are [section 4](#example4) ?

 ```js
 const request = require('superagent')